snowdrop/k8s-infra/README.md

 ## Minishift

-To provision MiniShift with OpenShift Origin 3.9.0 and install :
+To provision MiniShift with OpenShift Origin 3.9.0 and install the `Ansible Service Broker`

-- Fabric8 Launcher
-- Ansible Service Broker

 then use the following bash script `bootstrap_vm.sh <image_cache_boolean> <ocp_version>`.